h15200/notes/c++.md

 - start with C lib with brackets<>, then C++ lib with brackets <>, then dev lib (file) with quotes ""
 - all quotes in directives and strings must be DOUBLE quotes, not single
 - all CHARS (data type with only one char) must be SINGLE quotes
-- use namespace std by `using namespace std;` if you don't want to keep typing `std::cout`.
+- NEVER use `using namespace x` as libraries get updated and you'll need multiple sets of code.
+There might be an std::something and diffPackge:something.

 - all files must have a main func
 - files must be compiled with g++ into executables before being run